FraFabbri/frafabbri.github.io/index.md

 I am Francesco Fabbri, Research Scientist at Spotify, where I work on Representation Learning and Generative AI for personalization.
 I earned my Ph.D. in Computer Science (cum laude) from Pompeu Fabra University, Barcelona, focusing on analyzing and mitigating unintended effects in online social platforms.
 During my Ph.D., I was a visiting researcher at the University of Helsinki, working on responsible recommender systems.
 I also interned at Huawei, where I worked on Federated Learning for personalization.

-My research has been published in top-tier conferences including CIKM, theWebConf, ICWSM, and ECIR.
+My research has been published in top-tier conferences including theWebConf, AAAI and CIKM.
 I also won the Best Paper Award at theWebConf and the Ted Nelson Award at Hypertext.
 Before pursuing my Ph.D., I obtained a Master’s Degree (Honours) in Data Science and a Bachelor of Science in Statistics both from Sapienza, University of Rome.

 ## Last News